viam-modules/viam-face-identification/README.md

 #### Thresholds for face recognition models and similarity distances
 The value assigned to `identification_threshold` if empty.
-For the source, see [`Deepface.commons.distance.findThreshold()`](https://github.com/serengil/deepface/blob/master/deepface/commons/distance.py#L28).

 | Model       | `cosine` threshold | `euclidean` threshold | `euclidean_l2` threshold |
 | ----------- | ------------------ | --------------------- | ------------------------ |